BrunoScaglione/TCC-Autonomous-Ship/README.md

 ### *path_following* package

-* explanation of the command here:
+* Explanation of the command here:

 ```bash
    some_command
 ```

-* explanation of the command here:
+* Explanation of the command here:

 ```bash
    some_command